 To achieve denser and more walkable development, the City will need to apply new zoning to Target Area 1.
-It is recommended that a form-based code be used to achieve an urban form that is consistent with the Station Area, especially along Valley View Lane.
+It is recommended that a form-based code be used to achieve an urban form that is consistent with the Station Area. especially along Valley View Lane.
 Public input was varied regarding uses for the area.
 While many see this area as primarily an opportunity for new office, restaurant, and retail uses, the uncertainty of the post-pandemic office market in the DFW Metroplex, combined with the growth of residential development in the Station Area and Mercer Crossing, suggests an approach that allows both multi-family residential and commercial uses.
+Therefore, a form based code is the preferred tool since it provides for a predicable built form while at the same time offering flexibility for land uses.